jewarner57/p5.simplyCentered/readme.md

 centerVertically defaults to false.
 Set to true if you would like to center the canvas vertically in the window.

+Note:
+centerVertically will not work if useFlex is true unless the parent element of the canvas wrapper (<body> by default) has a defined height.

 useFlex defaults to true.
 If your browser does not support flexbox then set this to false.

-centerVertically will not work if useFlex is true unless the parent element of the canvas wrapper (<body> by default) has a defined height.

 If your canvas is the only other element on the page set centerVertically to true and useFlex to false.